-For those who often deploy Windows Server 2016; may have probably noticed the anoying warning in Server Manager about a stopped service named Downloaded Maps Broker (MapsBroker).
-Although set to ‘Automatic (Delayed Start)’ it does not start automatically as shown in the screen-capture below:
+For those who often deploy Windows Server 2016; must have noticed the anoying warning in Server Manager about a stopped service named Downloaded Maps Broker (MapsBroker).
+Although this service is set to ‘Automatic (Delayed Start)’ it does not start automatically as shown in the following screen-capture:

 This service is only started on-demand by application accessing downloaded maps.
 This annoying but rather small issue is already there for a very long time.
 It often causes confusion and I can’t understand why Microsoft still hasn’t fixed this.
 Anyway, luckily there is an easy fix that works flawlessly.
 At deployment of new environments it has became a routine for me to fix this.
 The solution (work-around) is as following: